kirill5pol/ideas/Abstraction.md

 When people think of new ideas in high-level complicated topics, they use their intuition (at the highest-level of abstraction) to figure out how something should work.
 Then they use a lower level of abstraction to show that their intuition is correct.

-This is most prominent in math research, often great mathematicians say they discovered some idea because it _felt right_.
-These dicoveries just would not be possible without that very high level intuitive understanding.
+This is most prominent in math research; often great mathematicians say they discovered some idea because it _felt right_.
+These discoveries just would not be possible without that very high level intuitive understanding.
 The intuition gives you the idea, lower level math proves that idea.

 - [An example](https://math.byu.edu/~lzhao/ProfMath/ResearchIntuition.pdf)
 - TODO: find more examples